-If you only need small sheets of tissue paper for your craft or decoration projects but want a custom design or something on a smaller scale, this easy way to print on tissue is for you!
-Tissue paper sheets can be custom printed with any design so you can make your own small scale designs or custom papers for transfer or decoupage.
+If you only need small sheets of tissue paper for your craft or decoration projects but want a custom design, this easy way to print on tissue is for you!
+Tissue paper sheets can be custom printed with any design so you can make your own small-scale designs or custom papers for transfer or decoupage.

 02 of 06

 Materials Used to Prepare Tissue Paper for Printing With an Inkjet

 Tissue paper on its own will jam in the feeders of your inkjet printer.
 To avoid jamming the tissue paper as you feed it through, you need to fix the tissue paper to a regular printer paper backing sheet.

 - Regular printer paper—make sure the piece you choose has crisp edges (not dog-eared or folded) and is a size your printer can handle.